cherylhughey/playtime/README.md

 [node-direct]: https://nodejs.org/en/download/

 You will also need Git, Ruby, Rails, and PostgreSQL.
-If you have Git and Postgres in some version or another you're probably set.
+If you have Git and Postgres in some version or another, you're probably set.
 But:

   - If you're working on **a fresh Windows machine**, you're best off installing Ruby and Rails with the [Rails Installer].
 For PostgreSQL, you'll want to